sharon0812/Shaz-Gallery/README.md

 * Clone the repository from github.
 * cd into the project folder and code.
 * Install all the requirement.
-* Run python3 according to your version to. launch the app.
+* Run python3 according to your version to launch the app.

 ## Technology used
 * Python3